 PIL’s Singamas container manufacturing division experienced one such accident that damaged its depots and left one worker dead.

-The incident occurred at the Port of Tianjin in China, the tenth-largest container terminal in the world.
+The onshore incident occurred at the Port of Tianjin in China, the tenth-largest container terminal in the world.
 An explosion at a chemical storage area killed over 100 people and caused significant damage.

 Singamas containers were damaged, but even worse, one employee went missing in the blast and was likely killed during the incident.
 Other employees of Singamas were injured because of the explosion.